← Back to Library

 • Wood, Fire, Earth, Metal, and Water interact through Generating (support) and Controlling (restraint) cycles to maintain balance.

-• When these cycles break, they become pathological Overacting and Insulting cycles, the foundational concept of Chinese Medicine and Bazi diagnostics.
+• When these cycles become excessive, traditional theory calls them Overacting and Insulting cycles, concepts used in Chinese Medicine language and Bazi interpretation.

 The Five Elements — or more precisely, the Five Phases (Wu Xing 五行) — are not static physical substances but dynamic archetypal energies describing cycles of transformation in nature and human life.
 First systematized during the Warring States period (475–221 BCE), Wu Xing became a cornerstone of Chinese cosmology, influencing Traditional Chinese Medicine, Feng Shui, martial arts, and Bazi destiny analysis.